Waukesha County, Wisconsin: History

+Waukesha County is growing faster than the rest of Wisconsin.
+In the early 20th century, Waukesha County only contained about 2% of Wisconsin's population.
+By the year 2000, about 7% of Wisconsin's population was in Waukesha County, and the percentage has grown since.

+In 2024, Waukeshaaspis, a prehistoric genus of trilobite, was named after the county.

 Geography

 According to the U.S. Census Bureau, the county has a total area of 581 sqmi, of which 550 sqmi is land and 31 sqmi (5.3%) is water.
 The Fox River runs through it.

 Waukesha County is located to the west of Milwaukee and its suburban development was spurred by the construction of Interstate 94 in Wisconsin.

 Lake country

 Because of its large number of lakes, the northwestern corner of Waukesha County is referred to as "Lake Country" by local residents.
 It includes Pewaukee, Delafield, Hartland, Merton, Nashotah, Chenequa, Okauchee Lake, Oconomowoc, Summit, and Lac La Belle.